What is a request for proposal for procurement?

 - Damages: Some RFPs include a penalization fee that the successful bidder will be subject to if they do not meet the completion date.

 In business today, nearly all Requests for Proposals allow companies to respond electronically.
 If you decide to do so, make sure to use a secure e-signature tool that can help ensure your bid is accepted.
-Take a moment to discover more about what’s possible with Adobe Sign today.
+Take a moment to discover more about what’s possible with Acrobat Sign today.